How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

-We created reference datasets for evaluating the accuracy of all maps in Togo, Kenya, Malawi, Mali, Rwanda, Tanzania, Uganda, and Zambia.
-For all countries except Mali, we sampled reference points by drawing a random uniform sample of point locations within each country's boundaries.
-For Mali, we sampled points using a stratified random sample with strata defined by NDVI ranges (using the mean annual NDVI from Sentinel-2).
-Table \ref{tab:evalsets} summarizes the characteristics of each dataset.
 For each country sample, trained individuals manually analyzed high-resolution satellite images of PlanetScope (3 m/pixel resolution) monthly composites and other auxiliary sources (Sentinel-2, and sub-meter resolution images in Google Earth Pro) in the Collect Earth Online platform.
-For each point, annotators were instructed to inspect images from each month spanning the country's growing season and determine whether the point contained active cropland (i.e., patterns of sowing, growing, and/or harvesting in an agricultural field could be observed).
+For each point, annotators were instructed to inspect images from each month spanning the country's growing season and determine whether the point contained active cropland.
+We defined active cropland as points where patterns of sowing, growing, and/or harvesting in an agricultural field could be observed during the relevant agricultural season within a 12-month period.
 Interpreters were blind to the class predicted by any maps during labeling.
 At least two annotators labeled every point to maximize label confidence; the number of labelers that annotated each point in each dataset is indicated in the ``Num. labels per sample'' column in Table \ref{tab:evalsets}.
 We discarded points that did not have unanimous agreement between labelers to ensure high-confidence labels in the final reference dataset.